Skip to content

 X-Datus-Principal: {"tenant":{"id":"tenant_001"},"market_codes":["MKT300","MKT301"]}

-The plugin receives the parsed object:
+The provider receives the parsed object:

 {